2013 EAFF East Asian Cup

 The 2013 EAFF East Asian Cup was the 5th edition of this regional competition, the football championship of East Asia.
 Two preliminary competitions were held during 2012.
 Mongolia were suspended from the EAFF and could not compete in any EAFF competition until March 2014, whilst Australia accepted an invitation to take part.

 Preliminary round 1

-The first round of the Preliminary Competition was hosted by Guam between 18–22 July 2012.
+The first round of the Preliminary Competition was hosted by Guam between 18 and 22 July 2012.
 The winner of the group advanced to the second round.